 Operational Standards

 Portering tasks will be carried out by the Security & Campus Safety Team around operational demands and will normally be carried out as part of the Night Shift but may be carried out by the Day Shift Security Team if operational duties allow.
-(This is to ensure that the building will be empty, and the health and Safety risk is reduced, due to the reduced number of persons in the building and the large items that may be required to be moved)
+(This is to ensure that the building will be empty, and the health and Safety risk is reduced, due to the reduced number of persons in the building and the large items that may be required to be moved.)

 The Security Team must and will use the PPE and portering equipment that has been provided for such tasks and must follow all advice that is given in their manual handling training.
 Equipment such as steerable wagon, wheeled platform, and chair lifters etc.